MusicNovatory/Applications/Composition/Fugue/Class 5

 as well as the embroidery in the third bar;

-the Pick-up to the Divertimento in the Bass and Tenor Voices.
+the Pick-up to the Divertimento in the Bass and Soprano Voices.

 Also NOTE the whim of a little coda.